redstrate/redstrate.com/content/blog/deepvulkan9/index.md

 This is something I've been wanting to cover for a long time, because despite still being popular in games, there is very little information out there on how to accomplish this.
 For clarity, this is an extension of cubemap-based realtime (or offline) reflections using some kind of probe globally or locally.
-The main difference is for regular reflections, there is no concept of it occupying any real physical space, it's free-standing and doesn't look correct.
+The main difference is for regular reflections, there is no concept of it occupying any real physical space, it's freestanding and doesn't look correct.
 For really rough or small reflections, it works okay but look at how it looks in a watery environment:

 And now with parallax-corrected: